52binge/hexo-theme-blairos/README.md

 - [Blairos Theme](http://52binge.github.io) - The demo site of Blairos Theme
 - [Blair Chan's Blog](http://blairos.org) - The author's blog of Blairos

-If you are using Jacman,you can add your site [here](https://github.com/52binge/blairos/wiki/Sites) !
+If you are using Blairos,you can add your site [here](https://github.com/52binge/blairos/wiki/Sites) !
 I'll push the available sites here.

 ##License
 [MIT](/LICENSE)